Rapteon/allSolutions/README.md

-# solutions To Discovered Problems
+# Solutions To discovered problems
 This repo includes some solutions to problems on Rosetta Code.